syncfusion-content/fileformat-docs/File-Formats/Presentation/NuGet-Packages-Required.md

 </tr>
 </table>

-N> 1.
-The "Syncfusion.AspNet.FileFormats.nupkg" and "Syncfusion.AspNet.Mvc.FileFormats.nupkg" packages already includes the necessary assemblies for chart conversion.
-So it is not needed to additionally install the “Syncfusion.OfficeChartToImageConverter.Wpf.nupkg” NuGet package in ASP.NET and ASP.NET MVC platforms.
-N> 2.
-The "Syncfusion.OfficeChartToImageConverter.Wpf.nupkg" NuGet package is only supported from 4.0 .NET Framework onwards.
+N> The "Syncfusion.OfficeChartToImageConverter.Wpf.nupkg" NuGet package is only supported from 4.0 .NET Framework onwards.

 ## Converting PowerPoint Presentation to PDF